 — Kootenay Faith Festival 2020 Weekend —

-We are joining with others across the Kootenays
+We joined with others across the Kootenays

-for the online Festival Worship service
+for an online Festival Worship service

 Kootenay Faith Fest Worship & Covenanting Service